utdata/rwd-mastery-assignments/vaccination-exemptions/README.md

 ## Adding a real date column

 You next need to create a new column that includes a _real_ date based on the `School Year` date so we can build a line chart in Tableau.
-(Tableau won't let you make a line chart based on a non-date category like "2018-2019".)
+(Tableau won't let you make a line chart based on a non-date dimension like "2018-2019".)

-We are choosing to make a "Year" column, but picking June 1, which is typically around the end of the school year.
+We are choosing to make a "Year" column, but we have to pick an actual date to represent this.
+We'll use June 1, which is typically around the end of the school year.
 We concatenate the text "06/01/" with the last four characters of our `School Year` column to get our valid date format.

 - Use the **Formula** function as an Excel function.
 The formula is `="06/01/"&RIGHT(B1,4)`.
 Call the column "Year".
 - Now convert that "Year" column to a date format.